 African American men were granted the right to vote BUT Jim Crow laws prevented them from exercising this right until much later.

 The women’s suffrage movement fought long and hard for their voting rights and earned them.
-It still did'n't help African American women though.
+However, it did not apply to African American women.

 Through the Indian Citizenship Act, Native Americans of all tribes were granted their right to vote.